FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

+# Toolchains

+---

 # What are toolchains exactly?

-## Toolchains

-- are defined in easyconfigs
+- are defined in easyconfig files
 - are a collection of compilers and support libraries
 - provide consistent build parameters/env

+---

+# Why do you care about Toolchains?

 - optimize module stacks
+- optimize software
 - aid in *re-producibility*

----

-# EasyBuild Benefits

-## Metrics

-- 1058 Software Packages (6600+ package versions)
-- 54 toolchains
-- 150+ contributors

 ---